lashewi/lashewi/README.md

 My name is Lakshitha.

-- 🔭 I’m currently working on Rootcode Labs, Code for Sri Lanka
+- 🔭 I’m currently working on Rootcode Labs and Code for Sri Lanka
 - 👯 I’m looking to collaborate on Civic Tech projects.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/lashewi/) and [Medium](https://medium.com/@lashewi)